 In March 2018, she was a featured artist on Osiyo TV, Voices of the Cherokee People in a segment called Martha Berry, Leading A Beadwork Revival.
 Please follow the link to watch.

-More recently, on July 10, 2020, while social distancing at home during the pandemic, Martha was interviewed for Gilcrease Facebook Live by Danielle Culp of the Gilcrease Museum, Tulsa, Oklahoma.
+On July 10, 2020, while social distancing at home during the pandemic, Martha was interviewed for Gilcrease Facebook Live by Danielle Culp of the Gilcrease Museum, Tulsa, Oklahoma.
 Please follow the link for the full interview.

-Demonstrations of beading techniques are now available FREE on my new YouTube Channel: Martha Berry Cherokee Beadwork Artist.
+Demonstrations of beading techniques are now available FREE on her new YouTube Channel: Martha Berry Cherokee Beadwork Artist.
 If you want to learn how to create Cherokee and Southeastern beadwork, four short videos will introduce you to the materials and the basic techniques you will need to know.

 Floral Journey With A Twist, the beaded bandolier bag shown at right, is included in the WINIKO: Life of an Object exhibit at the First Americans Museum, Oklahoma City, OK, which celebrated its grand opening in September, 2021.

 The bandolier bag River of Art was showcased as part of Oklahoma City's National Cowboy and Western Heritage Museum's "Spiro and the Art of the Mississipian World" exhibition from Feb.
 12 to May 9, 2021, then moved with the exhibition to the Birmingham (Alabama) Museum of Art from Oct.
 9, 2021 to Feb.
 6, 2022.
-It then traveled to the Dallas Museum of Art in Dallas, Texas, where the Spiro Exhibition finishes its run (March 13 through Aug.
+It then traveled to the Dallas Museum of Art in Dallas, Texas, where the Spiro Exhibition finished its run (March 13 through Aug.
 7, 2022).
-A video created for the opening of the Spiro Exhibition in Oklahoma City can be viewed here.
+A video created for the opening of the Spiro Exhibition in Oklahoma City can be viewed here: here.

 "I could not be more pleased that my creations are traveling or finding homes in museums, where they can be seen by so many for years to come," Mrs. Berry said.
 To learn more About the Artist and her amazing journey, please follow the link.